builtbybel/burnbytes/README.md

 With Windows 10 Microsoft will be retiring Disk Cleanup tool and replace it with Storage Sense.

 I have never been a fan of Storage sense and a year ago i took a new path and created [Cleanmgr+](https://github.com/mirinsoft/CleanmgrPlus).
-I saw the 1:1 replica of [Albacore's Managed Disk Cleanup yesterday](https://github.com/thebookisclosed/Comet).
+I saw some days ago the 1:1 replica of [Albacore's Managed Disk Cleanup](https://github.com/thebookisclosed/Comet).
 It looks exactly like the classic cleanmgr.exe and uses identical technical terms and descriptions and does exactly the same thing that the classic Windows Disk Clean-up utility does.

 It's sunday and i was a little bored and thought to show Microsoft how i would have done it.
 The technology was already there (thanks to Albacore) so it only needed a fresh, modern Windows 10 touch.
 The result you see now is Burnbytes!